-RPT-Fitch Rates Franshion's USD Notes 'BBB-'
+RPT-Fitch rates Franshion's USD notes 'BBB-'

 -Significant decrease in contracted sales of project development in 2013

--Net debt/adjusted inventory excluding revaluation adjustment of investment property remaining above 45% on a sustained basis (H113: 42% estimated by Fitch)
+-Net debt/adjusted inventory excluding revaluation adjustment of investment property remaining below 45% on a sustained basis (H113: 42% estimated by Fitch)

 -Recurrent EBITDA/gross interest expense ratio falling below 1.0x on a sustained basis (H113: 0.9x-1.0x, estimated by Fitch)

--Reduced ties with state-owned majority stakeholder Sinochem Group, including a reduction in Sinochem Group's equity stake in Franshion to under 51% (62.87% of shareholding at end-H113), or a shift from strategic projects due to weakened relationships with local governments
+-Reduced ties with state-owned majority stakeholder Sinochem Group, including a reduction in Sinochem Group's equity stake in Franshion to under 51%, or a shift from strategic projects due to weakened relationship with local government

 -Increasing the portfolio size of investment properties and hotels above CNY30bn in value (2012: CNY16.6bn), while maintaining recurrent EBITDA/gross interest expense above 2.5x